abinit/abinit/doc/mkdocs-user-guide/abinit.md

 filename of first pseudopotential input file.
 The pseudopotential data files are formatted.
-There must be as many filenames provided sequentially here as there are types of atoms in the system, and the order in which the names are given establishes the identity of the atoms in the unit cell. (psp2, psp3, ...
+There must be as many filenames provided sequentially here as there are types of atoms in the system, and the order in which the names are given establishes the identity of the atoms in the unit cell. (psp2, psp3, ...)
-)

-_If you follow the tutorial, you should go back to the tutorial window now._

 ## 5 The pseudopotential files and PAW atomic data files

 Actually, no real understanding of these files is needed to run the code.
 The recommended pseudopotentials can be downloaded from the ABINIT Web site at [[https://www.abinit.org/downloads/atomic-data-files]].
-Documentation is provided there as well as in the dedicated [[topic_PseudosPAW]].
+Documentation is provided there as well as in the dedicated [[topic:PseudosPAW]].
 Note that it is not possible to mix norm-conserving pseudopotentials and PAW atomic data sets in the same run.
 Also, every such file has been generated for a particular choice of the exchange-correlation functional [[ixc]].
 It is in